cregnec/cregnec.github.io/_drafts/2014-11-17-picoctf-2014-writeup.markdown

 ==========
 *Without proper maintainers, development of Truecrypt has stopped!
 CrudeCrypt has emerged as a notable alternative in the open source community.
 The author has promised it is 'secure' but we know better than that.
 Take a look at the code and read the contents of flag.txt*

 Let's how crude would this program be!
 The following code was a part of the *main* function.
-There were two options: *encrypt* and *decrypt*.
-Note that while encrypting, the effective group id was removed (line 12).
-This means that we could not encrypt a file that we did not have the access right.
-In the other hand, while decrypting, the effective group id was not removed.
-Then it asked a password (line 22) and the hash of this password would be used as encryption (or decryption) key (line 25 to 28).
-Next, let's check its encryption routine.

 {% highlight c linenos %}
 int main(int argc, char **argv) {